 Homework

 Imagine that Ann is your friend and that she told you before Christmas that she won’t get a present.
-Now you just found out that she had a dress and you want to write an email to her.
+Now you have just found out that she had a dress and you want to write an email to her.
 Write about 100-120 words.
 In your email:

 tell her how you felt for her before and how you feel now.